AdamJSc/prediction-league/docs/domain-knowledge.md

 * A `Season` represents a real-world tournament (such as "Premier League 2020/21").

-* The Seasons data used throughout the system is defined in code as a single data structure (see `domain.SeasonsDataStore`).
+* The Seasons data used throughout the system is defined in code and instantiated within the app bootstrap (see `domain.GetSeasonsCollection()`).

 * This is deliberately controlled by the project maintainer as a one-off action that is required approximately once a year (i.e. between one Season finishing and another beginning).